Festivals in Dublin 2020

-Dublin has some amazing festivals to offer in 2018.
+Dublin has some amazing festivals to offer in 2020.
 They’re always a lot of fun and perfect if you want to spend a nice day outside and to experience something new.
-Each one has a different topic in this list and I’m sure you will find one that you want to take part in too!
+Each one has a different topic on this list and I’m sure you will find one that you want to take part in too!
 Here are some of the best Festivals in Dublin!

-The parade on Saturday the 17th will be the biggest event.
-It will start at 11am and you can admire street theatre and carnival, international bands and circus arrangements.
-Moreover, there will be independent events in the whole city like parties.
+The parade on Tuesday the 17th will be the biggest event.
+It will start at 11 am and you can admire the street theatre and carnival, international bands and circus arrangements.
+Moreover, there will be independent events that will feel like a city-wide party.

 To get to know every event visit their website.